Distributing Your Finished Windows Game

 You can use one of the following methods to create a portable install package:

-- You can use the ClickOnce feature of Visual Studio to build and create an installation package for your XNA Game Studio game.
-This method automatically ensures that all required supporting files are included in your installation package.
+- You can use the ClickOnce publishing feature of Visual Studio to build and create an installation package for your XNA Game Studio game.
+This method will automatically ensure that all required supporting files are included in your installation package.

 - Using Another Installation Package Tool